fredericGette/wp81mouseJiggler/README.md

 |10| Master Identification | -> | | _A key to store the LTK_ |
 |11| | <- | Signing Information | _Can be ignored_ |

-The mouse is:
+The phone is acting like a mouse, and it is:
 - The Bluetooth Low Energy **Slave**
 - The **Responding** device during the pairing process
 - The Attribute **Server**

-The computer is:
+The computer (or any other device) is:
 - The Bluetooth Low Energy **Master**
 - The **Initiator** device during the pairing process
 - The Attribute **Client**